What does Silicon Valley learn from Holmes' beliefs? - ExBulletin

 Holmes was convicted on Monday by tricking investors into developing an innovative medical device that could detect numerous illnesses and conditions in a few drops of blood.
 According to legal experts, she is unlikely to be sentenced to the maximum sentence, but she can face up to 20 years in prison for each indictment.

 Federal prosecutors described Holmes as a charlatan obsessed with fame and wealth.
-For seven days as a witness, she cast herself as a visionary pioneer in the male-dominated Silicon Valley, emotionally and sexually abused by her former lover and business partner Sunny Balwani. ..
+For seven days as a witness, she establishes herself as a visionary pioneer emotionally and sexually abused by her former lover and business partner Sunny Balwani in the male-dominated Silicon Valley.
+Did.

 But few expect her beliefs to lower the wattage of bold promises and bold exaggerations that are a daily part of the hustle and bustle of innovation in the tech industry.